stanfordhaskell/cs43/assignments/assign4.markdown

 - `writeSTRef` writes a new value into an `STRef`.
 - `modifySTRef` mutates the contents of an `STRef`.

+These problems should be solved by editing the `STMonad.hs` file in the `src` directory.

 *Problem 2.1*.
 We've provided a skeleton implementation of `sumST`, which computes the sum of a list of type `a` in the `Num a` class.
 Fill in the `undefined` to complete the implementation.
 Here, the type of `sumST` is
 ```haskell
 sumST :: Num a => [a] -> a